Go COMO fares are currently suspended for both fixed route and para-transit rides.

-The city’s public bus system now boasts a total of 7 compressed natural gas vehicles on its fleet, including the two 40’ Gillig Buses, two MV-1 Para-Transit vans, and three Para-Transit buses.
+The city’s public bus system now boasts a total of seven compressed natural gas vehicles on its fleet, including the two 40’ Gillig Buses, two MV-1 Para-Transit vans and three Para-Transit buses.

-Compressed Natural Gas (CNG) is a great way to reduce fuel costs and make city fleet vehicles more environmentally friendly and less costly to maintain.
+Compressed Natural Gas (CNG) is a great way to reduce fuel costs and make city fleet vehicles more environmentally friendly.
 Vehicles save on fuel costs by using natural gas over petroleum products, adding up to almost a 50% savings at the pump.
 The natural gas also burns much cleaner than petroleum based products, producing 20-30% less greenhouse gas emissions and 95% less tailpipe emissions than gasoline, making Columbia’s air and pollution rates much more earth-friendly.
-The new CNG vehicles also have much lower maintenance for city staff because the natural gas extends the life of spark plugs, pipes and mufflers, as well as allowing longer intervals between oil changes.